KevinHQi/GoogleMapAPI-Vue3-Practice/README.md

 Two sets of layout designs were created for the desktop and mobile interfaces.<br>

 The implemented features include:<br>
-* Obtaining the user's current location from the browser.<br>
 * Searching for a location by name.<br>
+* Obtaining the user's current location from the browser as a search option.<br>
 * Displaying images, address, and local time of the searched location, and marking it on the map.<br>
 * Recording search history in a list format and displaying it in a paginated manner.<br>
 * Allowing users to delete any selected historical locations and removing their records and markers from the map.<br>